Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Related Work

 \subsection{Language Models as Silicon Subjects}

 Recent work demonstrates a growing interest in using LLMs as proxies for people in social science studies, with researchers investigating whether these ``silicon subjects'' can replicate patterns of human cognition and behavior.
 This line of work is motivated by two complementary aims.
-On the one hand, there is value in replacing human respondents with cheaper, more easily accessible language models, although the practice remains debated \cite{aher2022using, bisbee2024synthetic, dillion2023can, demszky2023using, hagendorff2023machine, harding2024ai, hendrycks2020measuring}.
+On the one hand, there is value in replacing human respondents with cheaper, more easily accessible language models, although the practice remains debated \cite{aher2023using, bisbee2024synthetic, dillion2023can, demszky2023using, hagendorff2023machine, harding2024ai, hendrycks2020measuring}.
 On the other hand, behavioral experiments from the study of animal cognition can serve as a method for understanding and benchmarking machine intelligence \cite{binz2023using, rahwan2019machine}.
-Studies comparing LLM and human behavior in matching experimental setups have yielded mixed results, with models replicating some aspects of human cognition while diverging substantially on others (e.g., \citealt{dasgupta2022language, strachan2024testing}).
-A key challenge in simulating human behavior with LLMs is not only to predict the average response of a population, but also to adequately capture the variability of their opinions \cite{bisbee2024synthetic, sorensen2024roadmap}.
-Failing to replicate this distributional spread risks modeling a falsely homogenized, median participant population, erasing the polarized subgroups and minorities that frequently drive real-world social dynamics \cite{argyle2023out, santurkar2023whose} The CogBench suite \cite{coda2024cogbench} represents a systematic effort to evaluate LLMs across multiple cognitive domains, revealing substantial variation both across models and across task types.
-This work has prompted the development of specialized models, including Centaur \cite{binz2025foundation}, which claims to be a ``foundation model of human psychology'' and to predict human behavior better than ad hoc cognitive models (but see \citealp{orr2025not, xie2025centaur}).
-Whether they are used to study model behavior or to proxy human participants, most tasks LLMs have been tested on so far share a critical limitation, which human studies also suffer (with few exceptions, e.g. \citealt{molinaro2024latent, poli2022contributions, ten2021humans}): they measure performance based on a goal predefined by the experimenter, rather than studying goal selection itself \cite{molinaro2023goal}.
-This gap is particularly important given the increasing use of LLMs to model human behavior in domains from public policy to scientific research.
-Understanding open-ended behavior in LLMs requires studying not just how they reach assigned goals, but also which goals they autonomously select.
-Here, we address this question by comparing human and LLM behavior in an environment where goal selection is the primary dependent variable.
+Studies comparing LLM and human behavior in matching experimental setups have yielded mixed results, with models replicating some aspects of human cognition while diverging substantially on others (e.g., \cite{lampinen2024language, strachan2024testing}).